avantec-iot/avantec-thingsboard/docs/thingsboard/thingsboard-ota-updates.rst

 Assign OTA package to device profile
 ====================================

-You may assign firmware/software to the device profile to automatically distribute the package to all devices that share the same profile.
+You may assign firmware to the device profile to automatically distribute the package to all devices that share the same profile.
 See screenshots below.

 .. image:: /_static/thingsboard/thingsboard-ota-updates/fw-deviceprofile-ce-1.png